Hunger Artists Theatre Company

-The Hunger Artists Theatre Company was an alternative theatre company located in a business park in Fullerton, California.
+The Hunger Artists Theatre Company was an alternative theatre company located in a business park in Fullerton, California, United States.
 They were known for presenting challenging, thought-provoking plays, musicals, world premiere pieces, and re-imaginings of classic plays.
 The company, named after a short story by Franz Kafka, was founded in 1996 by a group of longtime friends and is the first Orange County-based alternative theater to grow out of Orange Coast College's Repertory Theater.
 During its sixteen-year existence, the company had a number of homes including Costa Mesa, downtown Santa Ana, and finally on South State College Boulevard in the former home of the Vanguard Theatre Ensemble.
 Hunger is credited with helping launch Theatre Out, an LGBTQ+ theatre company that had productions at Hunger before expanding to their own space in 2009.
 The company closed in December, 2012 following a production of Rag and Bone by Noah Haidle.
-Hit hard by the recession, the company became the third Fullerton theater in two years to shut its doors due to financial pressures.
+Affected by the Great Recession, the company became the third Fullerton theater in two years to shut its doors due to financial pressures.

 Notable productions

 Hunger produced more than 150 shows during its existence.
-The Hunger Artists received numerous acclaim and awards for contemporary plays such as "Bash: Latter-Day Plays", "4.48 Psychosis" and "The Gog/Magog Project", world premieres such as "The Land Southward", "The Flying Spaghetti Monster Holiday Pageant" and "The Pledge Drive: Ruminations On The Hunger Artist", world premiere adaptations of literary works such as "The Metamorphosis", "Little Women" and "Rudyard Kipling's Jungle Book", reworkings of classic plays such as "White Trash Private Lives", "Re: Woyzeck" and an all-male "The Importance of Being Earnest", musicals such as "Sweeney Todd", "Assassins" and "Hedwig and the Angry Inch", one-act festivals such as Beyond Convention, 24 Hour Theater and Last Chance Fest, and original late-night entertainment such as the Orange County Underground Burlesque Society and Muddville.
+The Hunger Artists received numerous acclaim and awards for contemporary plays such as "Bash: Latter-Day Plays", "4.48 Psychosis" and "The Gog/Magog Project", world premieres such as "The Land Southward", "The Flying Spaghetti Monster Holiday Pageant" and "The Pledge Drive: Ruminations On The Hunger Artist", world premiere adaptations of literary works such as The Metamorphosis, Little Women and Rudyard Kipling's Jungle Book, reworkings of classic plays such as White Trash Private Lives, Re: Woyzeck and an all-male The Importance of Being Earnest, musicals such as Sweeney Todd, Assassins and Hedwig and the Angry Inch, one-act festivals such as Beyond Convention, 24 Hour Theater and Last Chance Fest, and original late-night entertainment such as the Orange County Underground Burlesque Society and Muddville.